 Aircraft side numbers are assigned by force, wing, group, or squadron commanders, as appropriate.
 To achieve correlation between the electronic (IFF/SIF) and visual identification of each aircraft, combat and combat support aircraft shall be numbered using octal numbers (i.e., only the numerals 0 through 7).
 CVW Commanders shall assign squadron aircraft identification side numbers.
 Squadrons and units of CNATRA shall number their aircraft as directed by the Chief of Naval Air Training.
-Fleet replacement squadrons with aircraft employing the automatic precision approach and landing system (PALS) shall number their aircraft by utilizing the last three digits of the bureau number.
+Fleet replacement squadrons with aircraft employing the automatic precision approach and landing system (PALS) shall number their aircraft with three-digit octal numerals.
+Activities and units other than those included above shall number their aircraft by utilizing the last three digits of the bureau number.